-CHART 18: Institution-Set Standard: Certificates Awarded Chart 19 shows the annual number of transfer to the UC/CSU.
+Chart 19 shows the annual number of transfer to the UC/CSU.
 The current institution-set standard for the annual transfers to UC/CSU is 484.
 Las Positas College met its standard for academic year 2013-14 with 561 transfers to UC/CSU.

-CHART 19: Institution-Set Standard: Transfers to UC/CSU Summary of Institution-Set Standards Las Positas College adopted baseline institution-set standards for five student performance outcomes: course completion rates, student retention rates, degrees awarded, certificates awarded, and number of transfers to UC/CSU.
+Summary of Institution-Set Standards Las Positas College adopted baseline institution-set standards for five student performance outcomes: course completion rates, student retention rates, degrees awarded, certificates awarded, and number of transfers to UC/CSU.
 In 2013-14, the College met the institution-set standards for all outcomes, except for the annual number awarded of certificates.
 Las Positas College is looking into strategies to meet the institution-set standard for certificates in 2014-15.
 Demographics of Faculty and Staff Chart 20 shows the number of all staff by type of position in 2002, 2008, and 2014.
 Nearly all staff types steadily increased between 2002 and 2014.
 In 2014, the highest number of full-time employees were faculty at 102, followed by classified staff at 68 and administrator at 13.
 During the same year, the part-time workforce consisted of 249 were faculty and 20 classified staff.
 The College has no part-time administrators.
 CHART 20: All Staff, by Employment Position: 2002, 2008, 2014

 Chart 21 shows the race-ethnicity distribution of all staff in 2002, 2008, and 2014.
 Between 2002 and 2014, the proportion of White staff decreased from 77% to 69% and Latino staff decreased from 8% to 6%.
 During the same time period, the percentage of Asian employees increased from 8% to 10%, and African American employees increased from 2% to 5%.
 The percentage of Other/Unknown increased from 5% in 2002 to 11% in 2014.
-CHART 21: All Staff, by Race-Ethnicity Distribution: 2002, 2008, 2014

 Chart 22 shows the age distribution of LPC staff in 2002, 2008, ad 2014.
 Between 2002 and 2014, staff aged 64 or older increased from 9% to 16% while staff aged 50 - 55 decreased from 24% to 17%.
+This indicates that a greater proportion of LPC staff are near retirement age compared to 2002.
 All other age groups stayed relatively stable or declined slightly.
-CHART 22: Staff Age Distribution: 2002, 2008, 2014
+CHART 22: Staff Age Distribution: 2002, 2008, 2014 Las Positas College Staff Age Distribution Fall 2002, 2008, 2014

 Chart 23 shows the proportion of staff by years of employment in 2008 and 2014.
 Compared to 2008, staff in 2014 were employed for more years at the College.
-The increased years of employment may help advance the mission of the College by staff who have more experience with educational practices and services that benefit students.
-CHART 23: LPC Staff by Years of Employment, Fall 2008 vs Fall 2014
+The increased years of employment may help advance the mission of the college; staff who have more experience at the institution carry greater understanding of the institution and can help improve educational practices and services to better serve our students.
+CHART 23: LPC Staff by Years of Employment, Fall 2008 vs Fall 2014 Las Positas College Staff by Years Employed by CLPCCD Fall 2008 vs Fall 2014